What Is a cURL Command and How to Use It

 How to Limit cURL Output

-While using a cURL you can’t know how big the output will be.
-You can restrict bandwidth, to make sure it’s not throttled by cURL.
+While using cURL, you can restrict the bandwidth to make sure it’s not throttled.

 The below command restricts the bandwidth to 100K: